BenikaH/BayesBall/README.md

     - outcome record : `str`
     - details about the `subjects` : `dict`

-Every `BayesActions` determines values for prior probabilities defined over a finite set of action *outcomes*.
+Every `BayesAction` determines values for prior probabilities defined over a finite set of action *outcomes*.

 These *outcomes* and *prior probabilities* are not intended to be directly changed by the developer.
 Instead, probability values are initialized (relative to the event's current reference class and action type) and manipulated by the logic internal to a `BayesAction` instance.